wielebenwir/commonsbooking/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Commons Booking is a plugin for management and booking of common goods.
+CommonsBooking is a plugin for management and booking of common goods.

 ## Description

 This plugin gives associations, groups and individuals the ability to share items (e.g. cargo bikes, tools) with users.
-It is based on the idea of Commons and sharing resources for the benefit of the community.
+It is based on the idea of the commons and sharing resources for the benefit of the community.

 CommonsBooking was developed for the ["Commons Cargobike" movement](http://commons-cargobikes.org/), but it can be used for any kind items.